sharktrexer/link-reaper/README.md

 If there are certain urls or web domains you'd rather this program ignore, utilize the `--ignore_urls` option.
 For example, if you want to ignore a specific url, do:

-`python link-reaper reap example.md -iu https://github.com/sharktrexer/link-reaper`
+`link-reaper reap example.md -iu https://github.com/sharktrexer/link-reaper`

 But, lets say you want to ignore ALL github urls, then simply do: